-5. Revision to Policy P.12.1 to allow more flexibility in the type of applications that require review by Risk Management Officials;

-6. Revision of Policy P.12.2 to extend the timeline for risk management plan completion from three years to five years.
+- Addition of the Varna municipal drinking water system.
+This former community well system was assumed by the Municipality of Bluewater in 2017. - Revision to Policy P.12.1 to allow more flexibility in the type of applications that require review by Risk Management Officials; - Revision of Policy P.12.2 to extend the timeline for risk management plan completion from three years to five years.